This is why Waag Futurelab looks at intelligence

 And it didn't stop at a print magazine: on Thursday, July 13, together with De Groene Amsterdammer, we called the summer issue to life at the Waag!

 Xandra Schutte, editor-in-chief of De Groene Amsterdammer: "The words 'smart' and 'intelligent' are plastered on anything and everything these days because they have a sexy aura around them - a habit that Marleen Stikker abhors.
 After all, what should we actually imagine by "smart" and "intelligent"?
 In any case, the concept of intelligence is historically intertwined with prejudice, bias and power."

 Waag Futurelab @ Dutch Design Week

 During this year's Dutch Design week (October 21-29, 2023), Waag Futurelab will be on the Ketelhuisplein with its Futuredome.
-Come in and immerse yourself in different forms of intelligence: from the intelligence of hands or nature to the microbiome and collective intelligence.
-Each day, Waag Futurelab zooms in on a specific form of intelligence, exposing it, cutting it open and discussing it with the audience.
+Come in and immerse yourself in different forms of intelligence: from the intelligence of hands or social and collective intelligence.
+Each day, Waag Futurelab zooms in on a specific form of intelligence, exposing, exploring and discussing it with the audience.
 Throughout the week, we are also asking you, the DDW visitor, to share your definition of intelligence.
 In order to redesign the understanding of intelligence!

 Museumnight Amsterdam @ Waag Futurelab